MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/csw-productivity-pane.md

 ## Agent scripts and macros

 > [!Important]
 > - In the out-of-box Customer Service workspace application, you must first create a custom profile before you can enable agent scripts.
 Only the Smart assist and knowledge article search functions are available in the out-of-box experience.
-For information about creating custom profiles, see [Overview of app profile manager](../administer/overview.md).

 Agent scripts in Customer Service workspace help provide guidance for what you should do when you have a customer issue, and helps ensure that you share only accurate and company-endorsed information.
 These scripts help you be accurate, effective, and efficient in customer handling.
 For more information, see [Guide customer interaction with agent scripts](oc-agent-scripts.md).
 For administrator information about configuring scripts, see [Guide agents with scripts](../administer/agent-scripts.md).